-What's on at Nottingham Contemporary this summer?
+Summer 2017 at Nottingham Contemporary

 Nottingham Contemporary is an international art centre, showcasing contemporary art work to the public for free.
 Supposedly built on one of the oldest sites in Nottingham and located in the Lace Market area, Nottingham Contemporary embraces the area's history of lace manufacture, with the conventional lace pattern embossed on its' outer building.